connorwstein/connorwstein.github.io/about.md

 ---
 I am currently a software developer at Cisco Systems.

 My interests related to software include distributed systems, algorithms, functional programming and blockchain technology.
-Outside of software, I am interested cognition and neuroscience, philosophy, mathematics and economics.
+Outside of software, I am interested in music, cognition and neuroscience, philosophy, mathematics and economics.